This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 You certainly don’t have to visit all 50 states in 5 years.
 I realize that this isn’t feasible with everyone’s vacation schedule.
 But I do have a few tips for how to visit all 50 states that I recommend following.
 I’ll explain the tips first.
 Then I’ll give you specific advice on how to visit each state.
 If you want to skip straight to all my recommendations for each state, you can find around 100 of my posts about my travels around the USA here.

-How to Visit All 50 States: What to Pack
+How to Visit All 50 States

-- Comfortable and adorable sandals for summer
+- Comfortable and adorable sandals for summer when you visit all 50 states

 - A light rain jacket because YOU JUST NEVER KNOW